sabrina-zeidan/sz-disable-lazyload/README.md

 I wrapped this as a plugin now, as I feel that I lack the experience to make it a proper PR.
 This feature may be expanded to support further Block types, images, and iframes, in the future.
 I feel like talking to other contributors would help to make it better.
-If that’s okay I’m eager to ask for feedback in Slack and get to the PR after — I believe this way it has more odds to become non-breaking change which adds functionality.
+If that’s okay I’m eager to ask for feedback in Slack and get to the PR after — I believe this way it has more odds to become a non-breaking change which adds functionality.

 \
 \